wouterj/wouterj.github.io/_posts/2019-03-11-security-removing-user.md

 ---
 Symfony 2 completely renewed Symfony.
 Symfony 3 gave us a completely refactored and improved Form component.
-Symfony 4 gaves us a renew dependency injection experience.
+Symfony 4 gave us a renewed dependency injection experience.
 Let's fix Security in Symfony 5!
 To start with: The concept of users in security.